Swader/diffbot-php-client-docs/class-traits.rst

         :returns: array | null

         Returns any key/value pairs present in the URL querystring.
 Items without a discrete value will be returned as true.
 If the :php:meth:`Swader\\Diffbot\\Traits\\StandardApi::setQuerystring` method was not called, will return ``null``.

+:hidden:`getDiffbotUri`
+"""""""""""""""""""""""

+    .. php:method:: getDiffbotUri()

+        :returns: string

+        A unique identifier of the entity in Diffbot's database.
+Useful for filtering out duplicates, caching, etc.